winston0410/sparrow/README.md

 ![Cover image for PostCSS Sparrow](./cover.jpg)

-A PostCSS plugin that helps you **search CSS declarations** by **selectors**.
+A PostCSS plugin that helps you **search CSS declarations and rules** by **selectors**.
 Avoid the hassle of reinventing the wheel and filter selectors you want again when you create a new PostCSS plugin.

 ```css
 /* Original Input */